-Management has evaluated subsequent events through December 2, 2020, the date the financial statements were available to be issued.
+Management has evaluated subsequent events through October 20, 2021, the date the financial statements were available to be issued.
 Any subsequent events after that date have not been evaluated.

-The Housing Authority's operations may be affected by the recent and ongoing outbreak of the coronavirus disease (Covid-19) which was declared a pandemic by the World Health Organization in March 2020.
-The ultimate disruption may cause an adverse impact on the Housing Authority's financial position, operations and cash flows.
-Possible effects may include, the reduction of tenant's dwelling rent due to the increased unemployment, absenteeism in the Housing Authority's workforce, unavailability of products and supplies, and reduced accessibility to contractors.
+The Housing Authority's operations were affected by the recent and ongoing outbreak of the coronavirus disease (Covid-19) which was declared a pandemic by the World Health Organization in March 2020.
+The ultimate disruption caused an adverse impact on the Housing Authority's financial position, operations and cash flows.
+The reduction of tenant's dwelling rent due to the increased unemployment, absenteeism in the Housing Authority's workforce, unavailability of products and supplies, and reduced accessibility to contractors was due to COVID-19.

 Additional funding from the Cares Act legislation has been provided to the Low Rent Housing Program to aid in the preventing, preparing and responding to the COVID-19 virus.
-This funding, totaling \$13,786 for the Low Rent Housing Program, \$4,500 for the CARES HAP, and \$6,479 as supplemental administrative fees have been obligated to the Authority.
-The supplemental funding must be spent by December 31, 2020.
+This funding, totaling \$10,137 for the Low Rent Housing Program, \$10,979 for the CARES supplemental administrative fees have been obligated to the Authority.
+The supplemental funding must be spent by December 31, 2021.